-- a) Exercise effective supervision of their pupils and to know the procedures in respect of fire, first aid and other emergencies, and to carry them out. - b) Follow the particular health and safety measures to be adopted in their own teaching areas as laid down in the Health and Safety Manual. - c) Give clear oral and written instructions and warnings to pupils as often as necessary. - d) Personally follow safe working procedures. - e) Require the use of personal protective equipment, clothing etc. and ensure that safety guards are in place where necessary. - f) Make recommendations to their Headteacher or Head of Department on health and safety equipment and on additions or necessary improvements to tools and equipment. - g) Integrate all relevant aspects of safety into the teaching process and, where necessary, give special lessons on health and safety in line with National Curriculum requirements for safety education. - h) Avoid introducing personal items of equipment (electrical or mechanical) into the school without prior authorisation. - i) Report all accidents, defects and dangerous occurrences to their Headteacher or Head of Department and the school health and safety co-ordinator
+a) Exercise effective supervision of their pupils and to know the procedures in respect of fire, first aid and other emergencies, and to carry them out.

+- b) Follow the particular health and safety measures to be adopted in their own teaching areas as laid down in the Staff Training Manual. - c) Give clear oral and written instructions and warnings to pupils as often as necessary. - d) Personally follow safe working procedures. - e) Require the use of personal protective equipment, clothing etc. and ensure that safety guards are in place where necessary. - f) Make recommendations to their Headteacher or phase leader on health and safety equipment and on additions or necessary improvements to tools and equipment. - g) Integrate all relevant aspects of safety into the teaching process and, where necessary, give special lessons on health and safety in line with National Curriculum requirements for safety education. - h) Avoid introducing personal items of equipment (electrical or mechanical) into the school without prior authorisation. - i) Report all accidents, defects and dangerous occurrences to their Headteacher or phase leader and the school Health and Safety Co-ordinator. - j) Read all school risk assessments at the beginning of each academic year by the first half term.